 Teague’s paintings take their cue from current affairs - particularly events that affect the wellbeing of the planet, such as bush fires, rainforest destruction, poaching and climate-change-denying politicians.
 She is equally interested by the dissemination of information in the digital era; how it affects the way we interpret and handle crisis events.
 She asks whether armchair activism is a dangerously false economy or better than no activism at all.

-Other solo shows include Your House is on Fire, XVA Gallery, Dubai (2020); Not for The Kid’s Room, Kristin Hjellegjerde Gallery, London (2018); I Think Therefore I #, Kristin Hjellegjerde Gallery, London (2015); In Search of Lost Space, Kristin Hjellegjerde Gallery, London (2013); Brave New World Hits a Glitch at Rook and Raven Gallery, London (2013); My Bunny is Full of Teeth and Other Stories at Roa Gallery, London (2011).
+Solo shows include (Upcoming) Kristin Hjellegjerde Gallery, London (2022); Money & Fairy Tales, Kristin Hjellegjerde Gallery, London (2021); Your House is on Fire, XVA Gallery, Dubai (2020); Not for The Kid’s Room, Kristin Hjellegjerde Gallery, London (2018); I Think Therefore I #, Kristin Hjellegjerde Gallery, London (2015); In Search of Lost Space, Kristin Hjellegjerde Gallery, London (2013); Brave New World Hits a Glitch at Rook and Raven Gallery, London (2013); My Bunny is Full of Teeth and Other Stories at Roa Gallery, London (2011).

 Group exhibitions include Facing the Sun, Kristin Hjellegjerde Gallery, Schloss Görne, Germany (2021); Plastic at Taskeel, Dubai (2020); Kunst4Kids, Museum Boijmans Van Beuningen, Rotterdam (2018); Everything Exists Now, Kristin Hjellegjerde Gallery, London (2017); ING Discerning Eye exhibition, Mall Galleries, London (2017); London Art Fair, Kristin Hjellegjerde Gallery (2016); Investida, Spuk&Nik Gallery, Porto (2015); Why Not?, Nando Arguelles, Cadiz (2014); The Oceana Junior Ocean Council Launch, Phillips Auction House, London (2014).